 This 1000Hz mode displays the separate admittance, susceptance & conductance (YBG) information contained within the tympanogram.
 This is suitable for all patients, and the display format is shown below.

 Component mode is used as required by the audiologist.
-Note that the admittance (Y) and scalar traces are similar (but the baseline is offset).
+In this case the ECV value is measured at the +200daPa baseline offset in Scalar mode.

 Further Information